Shopify/shopify-app-template-remix/README.md

 ### Admin object undefined on webhook events triggered by the CLI

 When you trigger a webhook event using the Shopify CLI, the `admin` object will be `undefined`.
-This is because the CLI does trigger an event with a valid shop.
-The `admin` object is only available when the webhook is triggered by a real shop.
+This is because the CLI triggers an event with a valid, but non-existent, shop.
+The `admin` object is only available when the webhook is triggered by a shop that has installed the app.

 Webhooks triggered by the CLI are intended for initial experimentation testing of your webhook configuration.
 For more information on how to test your webhooks, see the [Shopify CLI documentation](https://shopify.dev/docs/apps/tools/cli/commands#webhook-trigger).